 Setting the clock: Press MENU until SELECT HOUR or SELECT MINUTE is displayed.
-Use \bigwedge / \bigvee to manually increase/decrease Press MENU again to disengage clock mode.
+Use ▲ /▼ to manually increase/decrease.
+Press MENU again to disengage clock mode.
+Press OK to close and return to the main menu.

-Autoset: Allows you to set the strongest local radio stations without losing your original manually set preset stations for AM/FM1/FM2.
+AUTOSET: Allows you to set the strongest local radio stations without losing your original manually set preset stations for AM/FM1/FM2.
 Press MENU to access.
-Use \triangle / \bigvee to set or turn on/off.
+Use ▲ /▼ /◀ SEEK, SEEK ▶ to set or turn on/off.

 When the six strongest stations are filled, the station stored in preset 1 will begin playing.
 If there are less than six strong stations, the system will store the last one in the remaining presets.
 You can then access the stations by pressing the memory presets.
-To disengage, press MENU to access and press \bigwedge to turn the feature off.
+To disengage, press MENU to access and press \bigwedge / \bigvee / \triangleleft SEEK, SEEK \blacktriangleright to turn the feature off.
+Press OK to close and return to the main menu.

-Track/Folder mode: Available only on MP3 discs in CD mode.
+TRACK/FOLDER mode: Available only on MP3 discs in CD mode.
 In track mode, press ◀ SEEK, SEEK ▶ to scroll through all tracks on the disc